 Key Takeaways

-• A good breeder should welcome questions and answer them clearly.
+- A good puppy source should welcome questions and answer them clearly.

-• The breeder's questions for you matter almost as much as your questions for them.
+- The breeding program's questions for you matter almost as much as your questions for them.

 Asking the right questions helps you understand whether a breeder is thoughtful, responsible, and honest or simply trying to sell puppies quickly.
-A breeder's answers can tell you a lot about health practices, temperament priorities, socialization, and how much support you can expect after bringing a puppy home.
+A puppy source's answers can tell you a lot about health practices, temperament priorities, socialization, and how much support you can expect after bringing a puppy home.

 The goal is not to sound impressive.
 The goal is to protect yourself and the puppy.